Ghydra0/pipelined-FIR-filter-fpga/README.md

 A pipelined implementation of an FIR filter for FPGA's
 ![fir_filter](https://github.com/user-attachments/assets/4115ce3d-e4a7-4c70-9b74-0740ff599185)
 # How to use
-Clone the repository and open in Vivado.
+1) Clone the repository and open in Vivado
+2) run "vivado -mode tcl -source my_project.tcl" to rebuild using tcl
+3) OR use included src files in current project

 Default mode is a _moving average filter_, where coeff = 1/#taps.
 Parameters can be changed to create the filter type desired.

 Parameters can be changed in **'fir_filter.v'**